 It's perfectly safe to have sex during pregnancy unless your doctor or midwife has told you not to.

 Having sex will not hurt your baby.
-Your partner's penis can't penetrate beyond your vagina, and the baby cannot tell what's going on.
+A penis or penetrative sex toy cannot penetrate beyond your vagina, and the baby cannot tell what's going on.

-Some couples find having sex very enjoyable during pregnancy, while others simply feel they don't want to.
+You may find having sex very enjoyable during pregnancy, or simply feel you don't want to.
 You can find other ways of being loving or making love.
-The most important thing is to talk about your feelings with each other.
+The most important thing is to talk about your feelings with your partner.

 If your pregnancy is normal and you have no complications, having sex and orgasms won't increase your risk of going into labour early or cause a miscarriage.